 8. GNC Women’s Ultra Mega

 GNC is a pretty standard boilerplate women’s multivitamin.
 It scores well on purity rankings, though one thing you’ve got to watch out for is the herbal extracts in the “energy blend.”

 It’s got caffeine as well as green tea extract, so you’ll be getting a kick of caffeine every day.
-If you aren’t caffeine sensitive and you take it in the morning, it shouldn’t be a problem, but this will be a big drawback for a lot of people (especially when the label doesn’t disclose the exact amount of caffeine).
+If you aren’t caffeine sensitive and take it in the morning, it shouldn’t be a problem, but this will be a big drawback for many people (especially when the label doesn’t disclose the exact amount of caffeine).

 Women’s nutritional needs are slightly different than men’s, so many women opt for a specifically tailored women’s multivitamin.